Washington and Old Dominion Railroad Regional Park: Spot changes

+On July 24th, 2024 the Fairfax County Department of Transportation opened a new trail bridge over Wiehle Avenue in Reston.
+The bridge was recommended in an April 2008 study by the Reston Metrorail Access Group, an advisory committee created in spring 2006 to prepare for the arrival of Metro’s Silver Line.
+The Wiehle Metro station opened in 2014, but the Fairfax County Board of Supervisors didn’t approve a final design for the bridge crossing until July 2018.
+Preliminary work relocating utilities started in 2021, and construction started in March 2023.

 W&OD Dual Trails project

 Around 2017, NOVA Parks commissioned a feasibility study for a potential widening of the W&OD Trail or for adding a parallel trail to it within Falls Church and Arlington County because of high use at peak times.
 The study's author recommended that NOVA Parks make plans to construct a 16 ft or 19 ft wide trail within the two jurisdictions, while temporarily widening the trail to 11 feet.

 In June 2018, NOVA Parks received a $3.2 million grant from the Northern Virginia Transportation Authority that enabled it to expand a 1.2 mi long W&OD Trail segment within the City of Falls Church.
 The project converted an 11 ft wide section of the trail and part of its adjacent green space into a dual paved path containing a 12 ft wide bicycle trail and an 8 ft wide pedestrian trail.
 A 2 ft wide strip of pavement separated the two routes, creating a 22 ft wide transportation corridor that doubled the W&OD Trail's width.

 The two imperviously-surfaced trails traveled through a 16 acre urban open space that a 2016 Falls Church master plan had called "The City's Greenest Street".
 The master plan's "Vision Statement" stated that the project would help "Develop the W&OD Park as a Great Street and greenway".

 Officials broke ground on the Falls Church "W&OD Dual Trails" project on August 26, 2020.
 The widened trail formally opened during a ribbon-cutting ceremony on October 7, 2021.
 The executive director of NOVA Parks, Paul Gilbert, stated during the event: "I envision over the next decade, more and more urban sections of the W&OD Trail will take on this dual trail methodology."